hyomss/Bilingual-EEG-Detection/README.md

 #### Model selection:
 I used two methods for this project, time series k-means clustering and a 1D Convolutional Neural Network.

 For time series clustering, I first preprocessed the EEG data by centering it to zero and reducing noise using a simple natural cubic spline.
 Although EEG data often contains significant noise, it also includes critical spikes.
-Smoothing the data did not perform well in this context, and the second method, the CNN model, outperformed clustering in terms of accuracy.
+Smoothing the data did not perform well in this context.
+CNN model is well-suited for capturing local patterns in EEG data, effectively learning features like the N400 effect within specific time intervals.
+1D CNN model outperformed clustering in terms of accuracy.
 The computational environment was a basic Jupyter Notebook, and the CNN model took about 5 minutes to run.

 This Datathon was graded on a 20-point scale, and my presentation and code earned 11 points—just 3.75 points behind the winning team—all while competing solo!
 It was an incredible experience working with biological data, exploring the potential applications of EEG data, and discovering key factors within the dataset.